spacetelescope/yaml-schema-standard/source/index.rst

 of whitespace), and a schema can be used to provide hints to YAML writers for how a given data structure should be serialized for optimal readability.

-To be clear, the JSON Schema specification allows extensions by design [TODO: reference JSON Schema Core spec here], through definition of additional keywords that may be used in a schema.
+To be clear, the JSON Schema specification allows extensions by design [#f1]_, through definition of additional keywords that may be used in a schema.
 JSON Schema implementations that do not support the additional keywords should ignore them; as such, to support YAML Schema it is necessary to provide JSON Schema implementations that interpret the added keywords.
-Also, just as JSON Schema provides a metaschema [TODO: link to metaschema], YAML Schema has a metaschema describing how to correctly interpret its additional keywords.
+Also, just as JSON Schema provides a metaschema [#f2]_, YAML Schema has a metaschema describing how to correctly interpret its additional keywords.
 The YAML Schema metaschema *extends* JSON Schema's metaschema using the JSON Schema extension capability, and as such is a superset of JSON Schema's metaschema.